jessesadler/madisonamg/README.md

 [tidyverse](https://www.tidyverse.org) on the AMG data.
-`waveMC_to_tbl()` also creates a data frame, or [tibble](https://tibble.tidyverse.org/), that conforms to the structure expected by the functions in `amganalysis`.
+`waveMC_to_tbl()` also creates a data frame, or [tibble](https://tibble.tidyverse.org/), that conforms to the structure expected by the functions in `madisonamg`.
 We can refer to this as a trace tibble. `waveMC_to_tbl()` creates a tibble with four columns: sample, secs, stimulus, and response.
 The function automatically distinguishes the stimulus recording channel from the response recording